Office of the Registrar

 Director: Melody B. Burkins, PhD

-The Institute’s annual programmatic offerings include ongoing education, research, and policy-engaged scholarship opportunities for students hoping to advance work with our partners in scholarship and practice in Canada, Greenland, the Nordic countries, Russia, and the polar region of the south, Antarctica.
+The Institute’s annual programmatic offerings include ongoing education, research, and policy-engaged scholarship opportunities for students hoping to advance work with our partners in scholarship and practice in Canada, Greenland, the Nordic countries, and the polar region of the south, Antarctica.
 We also connect Dartmouth communities to UArctic, a network of over 200 Arctic-engaged institutions around the world, where we currently support engagement and leadership in UArctic “thematic networks” ranging from insect ecology to science diplomacy, climate, and gender studies.
-Since 2008, we have also hosted the UArctic Institute for Arctic Policy, a forum for connecting scientists, policymakers and indigenous leaders on issues of climate, health, security, and development.
+Since 2008, we have also hosted the UArctic Institute for Arctic Policy, a forum for connecting scientists, policymakers and Indigenous leaders on issues of climate, health, security, and development.
 Recognized as a trusted and inclusive convenor of Arctic education, research, and policy-engaged dialog, we also host and cosponsor a diversity of seminars, conferences, and workshops highlighting the importance of the Arctic region, and Arctic Peoples, in world affairs.